iltrof/osumapdl/README.md

 Neither the username, nor the password, nor that unique cookie are sent anywhere other than osu.ppy.sh.
-The part of the script that's responsible for osu! downloads is also completely separate from the bloodcat downloads.
+The part of the script that's responsible for osu! downloads is also completely separate from the chimu downloads.

 In other words, the script is equivalent to you going into private mode, logging into osu!, downloading some